“Be transformed by the renewal of your mind” (Romans 12:2b)

 - Gardner-Webb University School of Divinity

-- Baptist Seminary at Richmond
+- Baptist Seminar at Richmond

 As part of the liberal arts curriculum, studying religion helps cultivate the skills needed to succeed in almost any career path.